flare-foundation/flare-tx-sdk/README.md

 ### C-chain contracts

-The C-chain is a standard EVM blockchain populated by the official Flare networks contracts, as well as other contracts deployed by the community.
+The C-chain is a standard EVM blockchain populated by the official Flare contracts, as well as other contracts deployed by the community.
 To interact with any of these contracts, it is sufficient to know the contract `address` and its application binary interface `abi`.

 To call a contract method with the name `method` with the purpose of obtaining information from the contract, use
 ```